iscrow/RPiDiskWiper/README.md

 # RPiDiskWiper
-RPiDiskWiper turns a raspberry pi, odroid or other dices into an automated disk wiper
+RPiDiskWiper turns a raspberry pi, odroid or other devices into an automated disk wiper

 ## **DISCLAIMER**